Nathan Myhrvold: Cooking

-While working as chief technology officer at Microsoft, Myhrvold took leave to earn his culinary diploma from École de Cuisine La Varenne in France.
+While working as chief technology officer at Microsoft, Myhrvold took a leave to earn a culinary diploma from École de Cuisine La Varenne in France.
 Myhrvold's early culinary training was as an observer and unpaid apprentice at Rover's, one of Seattle's leading restaurants, with Chef Thierry Rautureau.
 Myhrvold is the principal author of a culinary text entitled Modernist Cuisine: The Art and Science of Cooking, released in March 2011, on the application of scientific research principles and new techniques and technology to cooking.
 That book, which earned a James Beard Foundation Award for "cookbook of the year" in 2012, was followed by the books Modernist Cuisine at Home, The Photography of Modernist Cuisine, Modernist Bread, and Modernist Pizza, all self-published by Myhrvold and with him as lead author.
 Myhrvold was part of a team that won first place at the world barbecue championships in Memphis.
 He has appeared as a guest judge on Top Chef.

 Advocacy

 In interviews with CNN, SuperFreakonomics author Stephen Dubner, and Scientific American, Myhrvold has discussed ways to reverse some of the effects of global warming/climate change by using geoengineering.
 Myhrvold and other inventors working with Intellectual Ventures have proposed several approaches, including one that would use hoses, suspended from helium balloons 25 km above the Earth at high latitudes, to emit sulfur dioxide, which is known to scatter light.

-Another approach would stimulate the formation and brightening of marine clouds to reflect more sunlight back into space.
+Relationship with Jeffrey Epstein

+Myhrvold was one of the acquaintances of the convicted sex offender Jeffrey Epstein and attended dinner at his house.
+According to an anonymous source, Myhrvold was one of the people who introduced Epstein to Bill Gates.
+According to Vanity Fair writer Gabriel Sherman, Epstein allegedly visited Myhrvold's investment company Intellectual Ventures and brought young girls with him.
+Myhrvold denied being involved in Epstein's criminal activities or ever having known about them.
+His spokesperson stated, "Back in the day Epstein was a regular at TED conferences and he was a large donor to basic scientific research, so while Nathan knew him and has socialized with him, that's exactly where their association ends."